-- Determining the strategic development of the SEND and Inclusion policy and provision with the Head Teacher and Governing Body. - Overseeing the day to day operation of the SEND policy. - Coordinating the provision for SEND children through the development of the whole school provision map.
+• Determining the strategic development of the SEND and Inclusion policy and provision with the Head Teacher and Governing Body.

-- Managing the professional development of the Learning Support Assistants. - Advising the supporting school staff. - Providing an annual SEND Report to the governing body outlining progress and attainment of vulnerable children across the school. - SENDCo is the Designated Teacher for Looked After Children. - Contributing to the professional development of staff. - Monitoring children's progress and setting targets for improvement. - Ensuring that Provision Maps are in place, and reviewed. - Ensuring that Statements or Education, Health and Care Plans (EHCP) are in place for those who need them and that they are reviewed annually. - Ensuring that relevant information about SEND children is collected, recorded, updated and disseminated. - Meeting with the SEND Governor termly to keep her informed of progress so that she can maintain an overview of the support provided for SEND pupils and to discuss areas for development. - Liaising with external agencies including SEND management, External Educational support agencies and Health and Social Services. - Ensuring liaison between parents, outside agencies and other professionals. - Overseeing provision for LAC alongside the school HSLW.
+- Ensuring the delivery of high quality classroom teaching is practiced to allow for maximum levels of inclusion for all. - Overseeing the day to day operation of the SEND policy. - Coordinating the provision for SEND children through the development of the whole school provision map. - Managing the professional development of the Learning Support Assistants. - Advising the supporting school staff. - Providing an annual SEND Report to the governing body outlining progress and attainment of vulnerable children across the school. - SENDCo is the Designated Teacher for Looked After Children. - Contributing to the professional development of staff. - Monitoring children's progress and setting targets for improvement. - Ensuring that Provision Maps are in place, and reviewed. - Ensuring that Statements or Education, Health and Care Plans (EHCP) are in place for those who need them and that they are reviewed annually. - Ensuring that relevant information about SEND children is collected, recorded, updated and disseminated. - Meeting with the SEND Governor termly to keep her informed of progress so that she can maintain an overview of the support provided for SEND pupils and to discuss areas for development. - Liaising with external agencies including SEND management, External Educational support agencies and Health and Social Services. - Ensuring liaison between parents, outside agencies and other professionals. - Overseeing provision for LAC alongside the school HSLW.